gernest/wuxia/doc/README.md

   window.
 The current implementation uses javascript as a scripting language.
   This opens up a wide array of good stuffs to the static web generation experience.

+The generator works by passing through three phases.

+- The Configuration phase.
+This is the first phase of the generator.
+The project must have a configuration file.
+The name of the configuration file can either be `config.json` which is in json format, `config.yml` which is in yaml format and `config.toml` which is in the toml format.
+The configuration file must be at the root of the project.

+  Something to note is, all operations occurs on the root of the project which is to be generated.
+Since wuxia support scripting and allows reading and writing of files at the code generation process, it is safe to guarantee that access to any file outside of the project will not be allowed.

+- The initialization phase.
+Anything that is needed by the generator to work properly for the project happens here.
+The user can define a custom script which will have access to the Generator settings and other important stuffs.
+  The script on path `scripts/init/index.js` is evaluated.

+- The planning phase.
+Planning of the execution is done, and if there is any custom made plan script in the path `scripts/plan/index.js` will be evaluated and used.

+- The Execution phase.
+Executes the plan and exits the process.